stroiman/go-dom/README.md

 This isn't intended as a replacement for the cases where an end-2-end test is the right choice.
-It is intended as a tool to help when you want a smaller isolated test, e.g. mocking out part of the behaviour; but
+It is intended as a tool to help when you want a smaller isolated test, e.g. mocking out part of the behaviour;

 ## Project status